erinkelsey/javascript-basics/web-components/README.md

 ### Shadow DOM

 - Manage a separate DOM node tree for your HTML elements (including scoped CSS styles)
+- In the constructor of the custom HTML element:

+      this.attachShadow({ mode: 'open' });

+- Be sure to add any children to the shadow root, so that they are in the Shadow DOM, for example:

+      this.shadowRoot.appendChild(tooltipIcon);

 ### Templates & Slots